neezr/Text-Toolbox-for-DaVinci-Resolve/README.md

 	- This works on Text+ and Text3D nodes in Fusion, and Text+ (not Legacy Text) on the Edit and Cut pages
 - **Subtitle Search**
 	- Search your subtitle tracks for certain words and jump to the position on the timeline!
-	- Use this to fix bad transcriptions of uncommon words in automatic subtitle transcriptions.
+	- Use this to fix bad transcriptions of uncommon words in automated subtitle transcriptions.